 How To Use Avocado Oil For Scalp Massage

-Massaging the scalp with avocado oil moisturizes the hair and also treats dry, flaky scalp.
+Massaging the scalp with avocado oil moisturizes the hair and treats dry, flaky scalp.
 It also helps prevent dandruff.
 Here’s what you need to do:

 - Massage pure avocado oil into your scalp.
-It promotes blood circulation, strengthens hair roots, moisturizes the scalp, and encourages overall hair growth.
+It promotes blood circulation, offers hair hydration, strengthens the hair roots, moisturizes the scalp, and encourages overall hair growth.

 - Use avocado oil as a carrier for essential oils (add a couple of drops of your favorite essential oils like lavender or tea tree oil).

 - Avocado oil has excellent lubricating properties.
 The oil can be used as a leave-in conditioner.
-Apply this oil to detangle your hair.
+Apply it to detangle your hair.

 - Twist your hair with avocado oil to preserve moisture and prevent breakage.